S&P 500 Short Interest

 Median S&P 500 Stock Short Interest as % of Market Capitalization

-Median S&P 500 Stock Short Interest as % of Market Capitalization The S&P 500’s median short interest level has increased to 2.0%, the highest since 2020, but remains relatively low, reflecting continued market optimism and limited bearish sentiment.
+Median S&P 500 Stock Short Interest as % of Market Capitalization The elevated median short interest in the S&P 500 for 2025 suggests that investors are more cautious, but it does not yet signal widespread bearishness or panic.
 Image: Goldman Sachs Global Investment Research

 Short Interest as % of Market Capitalization S&P 500 Median